daisvke/ft_onion/README.md

 # Or do a full clean:
 make fclean
 ```
-These will remove the `.onion` address.
+These will remove the `.onion` address across restarts.

 ---